Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

 The corresponding sensitivity map of visible subhalos is shown in \citefig{fig:nsub_baryons_and_dmbaryons} (top left panel).
-To increase the contrast, we have masked a region defined by $\psi<40^\circ$ in the middle top panel.
-In the right top panel, we show the skymap obtained for $J_{\rm min}^{(l,b)}$, which defines the sensitivity map to point-like subhalos, after masking the region $|b|<5^\circ$ where most of the conventional diffuse Galactic emission and of the Galactic sources concentrate, and which is less suited for subhalo searches.
+To increase the contrast, we have masked a region defined by $\psi<20^\circ$ in the middle top panel.
+In the right top panel, we show the sky map obtained for $J_{\rm min}^{(l,b)}$, which defines the sensitivity map to pointlike subhalos, after masking the region $|b|<5^\circ$ where most of the conventional DGE and of the Galactic sources concentrate, and which is less suited for subhalo searches.
 These maps have been derived from a full likelihood analysis performed on mock data, which will be extensively discussed later, but would be qualitatively the same if derived from the simplified statistical analysis introduced above.
-Further comparing with the maps of \citefig{fig:nsub_dmbg} still on the qualitative level (they have been inferred from a different map of $J_{\rm min}^{(l,b)}$ set by the DM-only background), we see a similar concentration of visible subhalos in the central regions of the MW, except for the degraded sensitivity in the disk.
-The sensitivity to subhalos is less attenuated toward the very center because the increasing smooth halo contribution to the background is unplugged.
+Further comparing them with the maps of \citefig{fig:nsub_dmbg} still on the qualitative level (they have been inferred from a different map of $J_{\rm min}^{(l,b)}$ set by the DM-only background), we see a similar concentration of visible subhalos in the central regions of the MW, except for the degraded sensitivity in the disk.
+The sensitivity to subhalos is less attenuated toward the very center because the increasing smooth halo contribution to the background has been unplugged here.
 The angular distribution of visible subhalos is not shown, but has similar trends as in \citefig{fig:nsub_dmbg}, except for the different angular dependence of the background, and the fact that it is independent from \sigv\ (the angular peak would be at lower angle).

 \paragraph{\bf Complete DM+baryon background model:} Finally, we consider a more realistic background model in which both the diffuse DM contribution and the baryonic foreground are included.
 The number of background events is now given by \ben N_\gamma^{\rm bg}(l,b,\Delta E) = N_\gamma^{\rm bg/cr}(l,b,\Delta E)+ N_\gamma^{\rm bg/dm}(l,b,\Delta E)\,,\nn\\ \een where the number of DM-induced background events has been defined in \citeeq{eq:bg_dm}, and that of standard astrophysical processes in \citeeq{eq:bg_cr}.